Arkitect-z/Arkitect-z.github.io/_pages/about.md

 - *2020* Prize for Excellence, Huawei Cloud AI Application And Innovation Competition

 # 📖 Educations
-- *2022.09 - 2024.07 (now)*, Master of Science, Macau University of Science and Technology, School of Computer Science and Engineering, Faculty of Innovation Engineering.
+- *2022.09 - now*, Master of Science, Macau University of Science and Technology, School of Computer Science and Engineering, Faculty of Innovation Engineering.
 - *2018.09 - 2022.07*, Bachelor of Engineering, University of Jinan, Faculty of Information Science and Engineering.

 <!-- # 💬 Invited Talks